 As we touched on above, the caffeine effect of tea is different than in coffee.
 Where the boost you get from coffee hits you quick and crashes you just as quickly, the energy kick you get from tea will last longer and avoid the depressive effect that coffee has when it wears off.

-4. Less muscle cramps
+4. Help for muscle cramps

 Remember above where we mentioned that coffee can make it harder for your body to absorb certain key minerals, like magnesium?
 Most of us already have trouble getting enough magnesium.
 And if you don’t get enough, it can lead to muscle cramps — the kind you get during exercise or even leg cramps at night while you’re sleeping.
-Cutting back on coffee has been shown to dramatically help with these kinds of cramps.
+Cutting back on coffee has been shown to help with these kinds of cramp.

 Tips for Making the Switch